jdeolive/geotools-old/docs/tutorial/map/style.rst

 Style Layer Descriptor
 ======================

-Style is all about looking good – and this section is a box of crayons – learning how to make a map look good is the practice of cartography.
+Style is all about looking good, and this section is a box of crayons, learning how to make a map look good is the practice of cartography.

 Actually cartography is focused on using a map to communicate, choosing what information to include,